-Available on-line at sientra.com/resources is an Information and Informed Patient Consent Form that may be used to facilitate awareness and acceptance of the risks associated with silicone tissue expander surgery.
+Found online at Sientra.com/Resources is an Information and Informed Patient Consent Form that may be used to facilitate awareness and acceptance of the risks associated with silicone tissue expander surgery.
 It is recommended that the patient read and sign this form.
 It is also recommended that the patient and the surgeon each keep a copy of this signed form.